Harrah's Reno

 Harrah's Reno is a former casino hotel in downtown Reno, Nevada.

 It was credited for being the first property of the Harrah's casino chain, founded by William F. Harrah.

-The site is currently owned by Charlotte, North Carolina based real estate developer Madison Capital Group, which plans to redevelop the property into a mixed-use development dubbed Revival.
+The site is currently owned by Madison Capital Group, a real estate developer based in Charlotte, North Carolina, which plans to redevelop the property into a mixed-use development dubbed Revival.